Joe’s Blog: Seasons 1st accumulating snow possible (SUN-11/13)

 Onwards.

 At this point the system is sort of moisture starved.
-There isn’t a lot of rain or snow with it…even in the mountains…it’s missing low level moisture and that will change as it comes into the southern Plains tomorrow.
+There isn’t a lot of rain or snow with it.. even in the mountains.
+It’s missing low level moisture and that will change as it comes into the southern Plains Monday.

+As it does so it will start to tap into moisture from the Gulf region at the surface and really through the atmosphere.
+You can see this a bit more clearly when taking a look at the precipitable water in the atmosphere.

-Eventually though as whatever rain falls, since temperatures will be in the upper 30s…and that rain falls and evaporates in the dry air closer to the surface…it will cool the lowest part of the atmosphere down…enough to support snowflakes…hence what I think will be a quick transition to ice pellets perhaps…and then light snow.
+Eventually though as whatever rain falls, since temperatures will be in the upper 30s, and that rain falls and evaporates in the dry air closer to the surface, it will cool the lowest part of the atmosphere down.
+It will be enough to support snowflakes, hence what I think will be a quick transition to ice pellets perhaps and then light snow.

 Overall my thoughts are roughly 1/2″ to 1 1/2″ or so with lighter totals north and south of the Metro.
 So for the 5-6 counties in the Metro…1/2″-1 1/2″ is sort of my thought right now.